juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 13th CRAN release of tidytext.
-The most important change in this release is adding access to the NRC word-emotion association lexicon.
+This is the 14th CRAN release of tidytext.
+This release fixes a flaky test that was causing errors for some OS + R version combinations, and includes new wrapper functions for tokenization and a simpler get_sentiments().

 ## Test environments

-* Local OS X install, R 3.6.0
+* local OS X install: release
-* Ubuntu 14.04 (on Travis-CI), R 3.6.0 and R 3.5.3
+* travis-ci ubuntu 14.04: devel, release, oldrel
-* Win-builder (devel and release)
+* win-builder: devel, release

 ## R CMD check results